 Since 2015, Kemin has collected and tested over 70 blood meal samples from customers across the United States.
 The nitrogen (N) digestibility of those samples range from 21% to 97%.
 This means up to 79% of the nitrogen in the blood meal may not be digested by the animal and is simply excreted into the environment.

 Blood meal is heated and dried while being processed.
-During this time, Maillard reactions occur, which bind sugars to amino groups, reducing the digestibility and availability of nitrogen or amino acids such as lysine.
+During this time, Maillard reactions occur binding sugars to amino groups, reducing the digestibility and availability of nitrogen or amino acids such as lysine.
 It is impossible to determine the extent of the damage without testing in the laboratory.
-See the proof.

-Variation in the digestibility of the protein and amino acids contained in feed ingredients has a direct impact on production and profitability.
-One way to evaluate this impact is by determining the opportunity cost (the loss of potential profit) when feeding a poor quality, low digestibility, feed instead of good quality or highly digestible one.
+Variation in the digestibility of protein and amino acids contained in feed ingredients has a direct impact on production and profitability.
+One way to evaluate this impact is by determining the opportunity cost (the loss of potential profit) when feeding a poor quality, low digestibility feed instead of a good quality or highly digestible one.
 Learn more about the impact of variability on your profits.

 USA Lysine® and MetiPEARL™ are manufactured to have a precise specific gravity and particle size leading to rapid transit through the rumen, reducing microbial exposure.
-The result is that these rumen protected amino acid (RPAA) products combine a high level of rumen escape and intestinal release, which results in bioavailability values that make them cost effective sources of MP Lysine and MP methionine.
-Review the results.
+These rumen protected amino acid products combine a high level of rumen escape and intestinal release, resulting in bioavailability values making them cost-effective sources of MP Lysine and MP Methionine.

-Two simultaneous studies were conducted to validate the bioavailability of USA Lysine®, a rumen protected lysine (RPL) product, in cattle.
-The data indicates that USA Lysine provides a high level of intestinally available lysine.
-Review the data and see for yourself.
+Two simultaneous studies were conducted to validate the bioavailability of USA Lysine®, a rumen protected lysine product, in dairy cattle.
+The data indicates USA Lysine provides a high level of intestinally available lysine.